simmstein/pdns-console/README.md

 ## Symlink

-To access the console without use the full path of `app/console`, make a symlink:
+To access the console without using the full path of `app/console`, make a symlink:

 ```ln -s $PWD/app/console /usr/local/bin/```